| Extra Information: | Born at Bowdon in 1880, the son of James &

 a bomb fell on the corner of Oakfield Road & Moss

-Lane, Altrincham, destroying six houses and
+Lane, Altrincham, destroying four houses and

 killing 12 civilians.
 Edwin, his daughter and